Generic Name: raloxifene hydrochloride

 Evista Dosage and Administration

 The recommended dosage is one 60 mg Evista (raloxifene hydrochloride tablets) tablet daily, which may be administered any time of day without regard to meals [see Clinical Pharmacology (12.3)].

 For either osteoporosis treatment or prevention, supplemental calcium and/or vitamin D should be added to the diet if daily intake is inadequate.
 Postmenopausal women require an average of 1500 mg/day of elemental calcium.
 Total daily intake of calcium above 1500 mg has not demonstrated additional bone benefits while daily intake above 2000 mg has been associated with increased risk of adverse effects, including hypercalcemia and kidney stones.
 The recommended intake of vitamin D is 400-800 IU daily.
 Patients at increased risk for vitamin D insufficiency (e.g., over the age of 70 years, nursing home bound, or chronically ill) may need additional vitamin D supplements.
 Patients with gastrointestinal malabsorption syndromes may require higher doses of vitamin D supplementation and measurement of 25-hydroxyvitamin D should be considered.

 Dosage Forms and Strengths

-60 mg, white, elliptical, film-coated tablets (not scored).
-They are imprinted on one side with LILLY and the tablet code 4165 in edible blue ink.
+60 mg, white, elliptical, film-coated tablets (not scored) imprinted with either 4165 or LILLY 4165 on one side in edible blue ink.